divvun/divvun-gramcheck-web/google/README.md

 {"scriptId":"1LIO6pqCziYtTTzVFRQzA1SSCCie_5XTcnZxTHCyVvqyAugYSQiLLNQqb"}
 ```

-You can `npm run push` and test until you're good and happy.
+You can run `./docker-dev.sh clasp push` and test until you're good and happy.
 Once you're happy, you create a new version.
 Do that according to https://developers.google.com/apps-script/guides/versions#creating_a_version

 When you've created the new version, change the script version on https://console.cloud.google.com/apis/api/appsmarket-component.googleapis.com/googleapps_sdk?project=divvun-gapps-grammar-checker&pli=1